canonical/pebble/README.md

 Pebble is organized as a single binary that works as a daemon and also as a client to itself.
 When the daemon runs it loads its own configuration from the _$PEBBLE_ directory, as defined in the environment, and also writes down in that same directory its state and unix sockets for communication.
+If that variable is not defined, Pebble will attempt to look for its configuration from a default system-level setup at _/var/lib/pebble/default_.
+Using that directory is encouraged for whole-system setup such as when using Pebble to control services in a container.

-The _$PEBBLE_ directory must also contain a _layers/_ subdirectory that holds a list of yaml files conventionally named as `2020-12-01T15:00:00.yaml`.
-The reason for the timestamp in the filename is that these configuration files are layered, as the directory name implies.
-That is, each layer sits above the former layer, and has the chance to improve or redefine the service configuration as desired.
+The _$PEBBLE_ directory must contain a _layers/_ subdirectory that holds a stack of configuration files with names similar to `001-base-layer.yaml`, where the digits define the order of the layer and the following label uniquely identifies it.
+Each layer in the stack sits above the former one, and has the chance to improve or redefine the service configuration as desired.

-For now, naming files as _01.yaml_, _02.yaml_, etc, will work just as well, but we will most likely enforce _some_ convention before the first stable release is ready.
-An interesting feature of timestamps is that it's easy to create a latest one without knowing what was there before.

 ## Layer configuration